mgiannopoulos24/Computer-Architecture/README.md

-### Computer Architecture
+## Computer Architecture

-MIPS Assembly Assignments for the Computer Architecture (Κ14) course of DIT NKUA.
+MIPS Assembly assignments for the Computer Architecture (Κ14) course at DIT NKUA.

-Solved according to the [Lab notes of Spring 2024](./CA-I-Lab-notes-spring-2024.pdf).
+Solved in accordance with the Spring 2024 Lab Notes.